edwillys/gamechanger/README.md

 ## Coil Wiring

-The payload for coil wiring has 16 bytes and is explained below.
-Each 2 letters represent a byte:
+The payload for coil wiring has 16 bytes.
+Every 2 letters represent a byte:

 1st word: BB ?? ?? ??
 C1 C1 C2 C2

 2nd word: C3 C3 C4 C4 C5 C5 ?? ??

-BB is the byte mask for which coil is active.
+BB is the byte mask, indicating which coil is active.
 Combinations are achieved via OR:

 - coil 1 -> 0x01
 - coil 2 -> 0x02